jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 * There is an increasing demand for taxis especially on thursdays and fridays with fridays being the highest.
 * Manhattan has has the most demands for taxis followed by Queens and Brooklyn while the other boroughs has a very low demand for taxis compared to theses boroughs.
 * We could also see that we have more demands for Street-hail trip type compared to the dispatch.

+In Conclusion, we could see that Azure Synapse Analytics is a power tool for Big Data Analytics.

 ### Follow Me